Martin Science and Technology Award

 here for more information.

-HMS Vengeance intends to promote future generations interest in our joint
+Appeal intends to promote future generations interest in our joint heritage

-heritage by providing a business partnership which will provide a foundation
+by providing an educational partnership which will provide a foundation

-The Friends of HMS Vengeance are committed to reinvesting in our national
+The Save the Vengeance Appeal is committed to reinvesting in our national

 community.
 We have chosen to contribute our unique resources toward enhancing